browne0/malik-react-portfolio/src/_posts/should-you-use-vscode-or-sublime.md

 title: Should you use Visual Studio Code or Sublime?
 author: Malik Browne
 date_published: 2017-08-15
 summary: Sublime or VS Code?
-It's a question that still doesn't have a good answer.
-In this post, I go over the pros and cons of two power house editors in the web industry.
+It's a question that still doesn't have the clearest answer.
+In this post, I go over the pros and cons of two power house free text editors in the web industry.
 ---

 # Hello world